rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 Note that, without any restriction in scope, and because the ancestors of a section's first node do not belong to the same section, a section can not be grouped into a single container.
-A type-2 section can therefore still not be transformed into a semantically equivalent type-1 section.
+It is therefore still not possible to transform a type-2 section into a semantically equivalent type-1 section.

 ```
 r x ak x ... x a2 x a1 x n1:s